 You should be able to get your money in and out easily.
 You can deposit via your Visa or MasterCard, or send money instantly from your PayPal e-Wallet.
 Withdrawals will also be possible, and you won’t have to wait weeks to enjoy your winnings.

-Betting on smartphones is the way to go in 2021.
+Betting on smartphones is the way to go.
 All the best sportsbooks now offer full mobile support so you can place college football bowl game bets wherever you are.

 Great customer support is essential if you run into problems.
 Speak via live chat to a trained help member or contact the sportsbook by phone or email.
 The best online sportsbooks will also provide a Help Center listing answers to all the usual queries.